andyWynyard/Maverick-by-SIGMA-test/README.md

 To get going:
 1. Clone the repository, however you like, to your own repository.
 2. Build the app, in stages.
-3. Push out a final version, and let us know.
+3. Push out a final version to your own repo, and let us know.

 ## Happy building!!